scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 For breakfast I had a microwaveable breakfast sandwich and then for lunch I had my soylent.
 For dinner I had spaghetti-O's.

+### Day 482

+Nothing for breakfast, then for lunch I had soylent and for dinner I had chicken and dumplings, then some panera to top it off.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/